-From Table~\ref{tab:Absa1}, one can see that our predictions for the effective coefficients $|a_1(D_{(s)}^{(\ast)+}L^-)|$ at NNLO in $\alpha_s$ are consistent with that given in ref.~\cite{Huber:2016xod}, up to slight variations induced by the updated input parameters from $\alpha_{s}(m_{Z})$, Gegenbauer moments, and quark masses.\footnote{Here we adopt the $\msbar$ scheme for the bottom- and charm-quark masses, which means that the mass ratio $z=\overline{m}_c(\mu)/\overline{m}_b(\mu)$ and the logarithmic terms present in the hard kernels $T_{ij}(u)$ should be understood as $\ln{\mu^2/\overline{m}_b(\mu)^2}$, with the renormalization scale chosen at $\mu_b\sim\overline{m}_b(\overline{m}_b)$.} As emphasized already in refs.~\cite{Huber:2016xod,Beneke:2000ry}, an essentially universal value of $|a_1(D_{(s)}^{(\ast)+}L^-)|\simeq1.07~(1.06)$ at NNLO~(NLO) is predicted within the QCDF framework, which is however consistently higher than the central values fitted from the current experimental data.
-As shown in the last column of Table~\ref{tab:nonlep2semilep}, the deviations for $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+}\pi^-$ and $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+}K^-$ decay modes are particularly remarkable, with some of them reaching even up to 4-5$\sigma$.
-This is attributed to the increased theoretical predictions~\cite{Huber:2016xod} and, at the same time, the decreased experimental center values~\cite{Zyla:2020zbs,Amhis:2019ckw} of the absolute branching ratios, together with their reduced uncertainties, as compared to the previous analysis performed at the NLO in $\alpha_s$ within the same framework~\cite{Beneke:2000ry}.
+From Table~\ref{tab:Absa1}, one can see that our results for the effective coefficients $|a_1(D_{(s)}^{(\ast)+}L^-)|$ at the NNLO in $\alpha_s$ are well consistent with that obtained in ref.~\cite{Huber:2016xod}, up to slight variations induced by the updated input parameters from $\alpha_{s}(m_{Z})$, the Gegenbauer moments, as well as the quark masses.\footnote{Here we adopt the $\msbar$ scheme for the bottom- and charm-quark masses, which means that the mass ratio $z=\overline{m}_c(\mu)/\overline{m}_b(\mu)$ and the logarithmic terms in the hard kernels $T_{ij}(u)$ should be understood as $\ln{[\mu^2/\overline{m}_b(\mu)^2]}$, with the renormalization scale chosen at $\mu_b=\overline{m}_b(\overline{m}_b)$.} As emphasized already in refs.~\cite{Huber:2016xod,Beneke:2000ry}, an essentially universal value of $|a_1(D_{(s)}^{(\ast)+}L^-)|\simeq1.07~(1.06)$ at the NNLO~(NLO) is predicted within the QCDF framework, which is however consistently higher than the central values fitted from the current experimental data.
+As shown in the last column of Table~\ref{tab:nonlep2semilep}, the deviations observed in $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+}\pi^-$ and $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+}K^-$ decay modes are particularly remarkable, with some of them reaching even up to 4-5$\sigma$.
+This is attributed to the increased theoretical predictions~\cite{Huber:2016xod} and, at the same time, the decreased experimental measurements~\cite{ParticleDataGroup:2020ssz,HFLAV:2019otj} of the absolute branching ratios, together with their reduced uncertainties, as compared to the previous analysis performed at the NLO in $\alpha_s$ within the same framework~\cite{Beneke:2000ry}.